FREQUENTLY ASKED QUESTIONS (FAQ)

-The Surname Interest List is a listing of surnames being researched by members of the NBGS, Inc.
+Surname Research is a listing of surnames being researched by members of NBGS, Inc.

-The Surname Interest List is derived from the information supplied by individual members.
+The Surname Research list is derived from the information supplied by individual members.
 Members can add or delete surnames on their own in the member ship section of the website and as such it is in constant change.
 The accuracy and completeness of the information contained therein rests with the contributor member.

 No. Not all members choose to participate in this activity.

-I am not a member of the NBGS.
-Can I still post my Surname Interests?
+I am not a member of NBGS.
+Can I post to Surname Research?

-No. Only members in good standing may have their surnames posted to the Surname Interest List.
+No. Only members in good standing may have their surnames posted to the Surname Research list.

-However, non-members may submit their research interests and other queries to the Generations query editor, Don Doherty, via the Query Submission Form, for publication in the quarterly journal.
+However, non-members may submit their research interests and questions to the Queries Editor for publication in the quarterly journal and on the website.

 What is the purpose of this site?